 1. Leverage candidate personas

 Candidate personas are a highly effective tool for identifying people who precisely fit your needs.
-However, few recruiters will actually take the time to sit down and build them.
+However, few recruiters will actually take the time to create them.

 A candidate persona is a comprehensive profile of the ideal candidate for a specific role.
 Creating one forces you to focus intently on the characteristics that matter most, making it easier to identify those characteristics within your applicant pool and decide where to look to find people who possess them.